 Here is the “official” definition of a CBBC Ad Hoc Ride:

--Ad hoc rides are not covered by the Club insurance policy.
+-Ad hoc rides are covered by the Club insurance policy and ride waivers must be completed prior to the start of the ride..

 -Ride start location and time is up to the ad hoc ride leader.
 Try not to compete with a regular club ride – those ride leaders are a precious few!